Reading Time: 11 minutes

 - Read medication labels.
 In 2015, a Consumer Reports article recommended that pharmaceutical companies label medication better to warn users if the medication will make them drowsy, and to avoid driving after taking the medicine.

-- ADAS.
+- Invest in ADAS.
 If you often drive long distances, it will be worth your while to invest in crash avoidance technologies, such as lane departure warnings and drowsiness alerts.

 - Share the driving.
 If your passenger is licensed, you can share the driving.
 That way, you can have a nap as and when you need to.